News Banner

 Total Cost of Ownership vs. Price

-After analyzing the TCO for each, say product A has a much lower TCO due to lower maintenance costs, longer service life, and better customer service availability.
-Product B, despite having the same purchase price, may cost more to operate over time since it needs more frequent repairs and maintenance and can be expected to wear out more quickly.
+After analyzing the total cost of ownership for both units, you might find that product A has a much lower TCO due to minimal maintenance costs, longer service life, and better customer service availability.
+In comparison, product B’s TCO is higher despite having the same purchase price.
+It costs more to operate over time due to more frequent repairs and maintenance and can be expected to wear out more quickly.

 Who Should Use TCO Analysis?